 Start With Stretching

-Most people start with their meditation without warming up.
-If the body is tense, this can lead to broken concentration.
-To meditate effectively, it is better to warm up by lightly stretching your body to loosen up your rigid muscles.
+Most beginners will start their meditation without warming up.
+If the body is tense, however, this can lead to broken concentration.
+To meditate effectively, advanced practitioners know that it is better to warm up with some light stretching to help create some circulation and loosen up your rigid muscles.

 This strategy will help you a great deal in sitting comfortably allowing you to become aware of your body's subtle energy.
-Start with swinging your arms, followed by some light stretching.
+Start with swinging your arms, followed by some light stretching, movement, and deep breathing.

 An effective meditation can only be encouraged if your mind and body are in synch.
 A good posture is steady and high like a mountain with the back straight to promote proper breathing.